nemesisdb/nemesisdb/apis/python/README.md

 <br/>

 # Sessions
-A session is similar to a Redis hashset:
+A session is similar to a Redis hashset.
+Each session:

-- it contains a group of keys
+- contains a group of keys
-- each session has a dedicated map
+- has a dedicated map
-- a session can expire, deleting keys and optionally, also deleting the session
+- can expire, deleting keys, and optionally also deleting the session

 The session API is implemented so that the same key-value functions (i.e. `set()`, `get()`, etc) can be used, rather than a separate group of functions.